Kim Dong-wook: Career

 In 2014, Kim made his acting comeback in the period drama series More Than a Maid.
 He had his big screen comeback in action comedy Three Summer Nights (2015).
 Kim then played the leading role in the cable slice-of-life drama Riders: Get Tomorrow (2015), which won him the Best Character Award at the Korea Cable TV Awards.

 Kim played a significant role in the fantasy blockbuster Along With the Gods: The Two Worlds (2017) and its sequel, Along with the Gods: The Last 49 Days (2018); which won him several Best Supporting Actor accolades.

 Kim was then cast in OCN's supernatural thriller The Guest (2018).
 The series was a hit and received positive reviews.

 In 2019, Kim starred alongside Ko Sung-hee in the romantic comedy film Trade Your Love.
 In April, Kim is set to star in the comedy drama Special Labor Inspector.

 In 2020, Kim was cast in the romance drama Find Me in Your Memory.

 In 2021, Kim played the role of a psychiatrist in the new drama You Are My Spring, co-starring with Seo Hyun-jin.

 In 2022, Kim as Hwang Kyung-min, who lives without forgetting the memories of school violence 20 years ago in the web series The King of Pigs.

-In February 2025, Kim signed with new agency Plum A&C.
+In February 2025, Kim signed an exclusive contract with Plum A&C, later moving to Studio Uhoo in August 2025.
+On September 14, 2026, it was officially announced that he had signed with Management Allum.